 Homeless student eligibility

-sarahlafondsarahlafond Posts: 2
+sarahlafond Posts: 2

-Photogenic Conversation Starter
+Conversation Starter Photogenic

 Our Foundation is building our eligibility questions and we have a new scholarship opportunity for homeless students.
 Is there a best way to ask this question?
 Does anyone have experience with these types of scholarships?